-Christian monasteries around medieval Europe had a specific need for time keeping since monks had to strictly observe the hours of daily prayers.
-To this purpose, the monasteries used many different types of time-keeping devices.
+Christian monasteries around medieval Europe had a specific need for timekeeping since monks had to strictly observe the hours of daily prayers.
+For this purpose, the monasteries used many different types of time-keeping devices.

-Since monks also had access to classic literature on astronomy, mathematics and other subjects, they were in a unique position to be able to invent new time-keeping devices.
-This need for time-keeping led to the development of earliest mechanical clocks in the 10th century.
+Since monks also had access to classic literature on astronomy, mathematics, and other subjects, they were in a unique position to be able to invent new time-keeping devices.
+This need for time-keeping led to the development of the earliest mechanical clocks in the 10th century.

 There is historical disagreement as to when the oldest mechanical clock in medieval Europe was invented.
 Pope Sylvester II built a clock for a German town in 996 and it is considered one of the oldest clocks.

 One of these clocks was built by a monk at Glastonbury in the 14th century and exists to this day.
-From the 14th century to the 15th century, mechanical clocks evolved so that they began to use a spring-powered operation rather than relying on heavy weights.
-However, these clocks had to be wound up twice a day by the monks for them to functional accurately.
+From the 14th century to the 15th century, mechanical clocks evolved so that they began to use a spring-powered operation rather than relying on heavyweights.
+However, these clocks had to be wound up twice a day by the monks for them to function accurately.

 When the earliest mechanical clocks were invented in the 14th century, they only carried the hour dial.
 This was because the pre-eminent need of the time was simply to keep hours accurately and even that was considered a major technological leap.

-At the time of the invention of mechanical clocks, they primary use was in the monasteries.
-They were typically used to keep track of hours for daily prayers, to helps monks calculate solar and lunar eclipses, and to determine feast days with accuracy.
+At the time of the invention of mechanical clocks, the primary use was in the monasteries.
+They were typically used to keep track of hours for daily prayers, to help monks calculate solar and lunar eclipses, and to determine feast days with accuracy.

 By the middle of the 15th century, mechanical clocks also began to be used at secular establishments and buildings such as castles, courthouses, and council chambers.